ajdinmore/docker-php-nginx/README.md

 - Server user and group IDs configurable on build (default 1000:1000)
 - Easily mountable project and Composer paths
 - Optional Xdebug
+- Timezone set to UTC (don't know if this is a good thing to do or not, but some things complain when it's not set)

 ## Paths